Influencer marketing risks for your brand

 A surge in the popularity of micro-influencers is also a danger.
 These are levels below Zoella in both size, and most likely knowledge of the rules.
 Followers are more likely to identify and buy from someone ‘authentic’ that they can relate to during a crisis than a celebrity living a billionaire lifestyle.
 But do these micro-influencers know that there are rules too?
 Without management and brand involvement, and with their subtle advertising form, their posts can cause problems.

-The other risk is that influencers can damage a brand’s reputation.
+The other influencer marketing risk is damage to a brand’s reputation.
 Currently many of the public are struggling with grief and illness, mental health issues and loss of finances.
 Casual comments by Influencers, who are backed by brands, can have repercussions on the brands that they are associated with and must not be underestimated.
-Recently Jessica Pinili a fitness influencer came under fire for complaining that being on lockdown in a luxury Australian hotel was ‘worse than being a prisoner’ – despite being put up for free by the hotel who must have regretted their decision to let her stay there .
+Recently Jessica Pinili a fitness influencer came under fire for complaining that being on lockdown in a luxury Australian hotel was ‘worse than being a prisoner’ – despite being put up for free by the hotel who must have regretted their decision to let her stay there.
 Meanwhile Mrs Hinch, who has over 3.4m followers and is an ambassador for P&G and many other major brands, received bad press for apparently breaking lockdown rules and hosting a BBQ.
 And then there was the Chief Executive of Harrods appearing in a TikTok video with his daughter that appeared to mock victims of Coronavirus and had him pretending to cough and struggle to breath – he may not consider himself to be an influencer but he is undoubtedly a representative of the brand, just like any other.
 Linked to this, brands need to be sensitive about giving away things for free to those who are already privileged as it can create a backlash.
 So, it is important to know the rules, but also apply a good dose of common sense.